omise/omise-ios/README.md

 guide on how to safely
 [collect credit information](https://docs.opn.ooo/collecting-card-information).**

-To be authorized to create tokens on your own server, you must have a currently valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA Auditor.
+To be authorized to create tokens on your server, you must have a currently valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA Auditor.
 This SDK provides the means to tokenize card data through the end user's mobile phone without this data having to go